About Justin Tomlinson

-Justin Paul Tomlinson was born in Blackburn in 1976 before moving to Kidderminster where he spent his childhood.
+Justin was born in Blackburn in 1976 before moving to Kidderminster where he spent his childhood.
 He attended Harry Cheshire High School, a state comprehensive that was consistently bottom of the league tables and has since been amalgamated.
-Justin sadly lost his father when he was aged 12; an event that he says inspired him to work hard and strive to make a difference.
+Justin’s father sadly passed away when Justin was aged 12; an event that he says inspired him to work hard and strive to make a difference.

-He left Kidderminster to attend Oxford Brookes University where he obtained a degree in Business.
+He left Kidderminster to attend Oxford Brookes University where he obtained a degree in Business, as well as being Chairman of the Conservative Party’s student branch from 1995-1999.
 After graduating, Justin moved to Swindon where he became a nightclub manager at Eros before becoming a local businessman, owning and running TB Marketing based in Stratton.

-During this time, Justin also served as a local Councillor for 10 years, representing the Abbey Meads ward, before standing down to become the MP.
+During this time, Justin began serving as a local Councillor for 10 years, representing the Abbey Meads ward (now split across the Haydon Wick, St Andrews and Priory Vale wards), before standing down to become the North Swindon MP in 2010.
 During the 10 years Justin was a Councillor he had a 100% attendance record and never claimed a penny in expenses.

 Whilst on Swindon Borough Council, Justin served 4 years in Cabinet as the Lead Member for Culture, Leisure & Recreation.
 During this time he chaired a number of key projects:

-Justin first ran for Parliament in 2005, where he cut the sitting Labour MPs majority from 8,100 to 2,500 – one of the biggest swings in the Country.
-He followed this trend in 2010, again securing one of the biggest swings in the country (10.1%) to overturn Labour’s majority, securing himself a 7,060 majority and becoming the MP for North Swindon – the first local resident to win the seat.
+Justin first ran for Parliament in 2005, where he cut the sitting Labour MPs majority from 8,100 to 2,500 – one of the largest swings in the country in that year.
+He followed this in 2010, again securing a swing of 10.1% to overturn Labour’s majority in North Swindon, securing himself a 7,060 majority and becoming the MP – the first local resident to win the seat.

 As a result of his election to Parliament, Justin sold his business and stood down as a local Councillor in order to fully concentrate on his role as MP.
-During his first term Justin was voted the 3rd most helpful MP out of 650 in terms of dealing with local issues and residents’ casework, gained one of the highest voting and speaking records in Parliament and served as the Parliamentary Private Secretary to Ed Vaizey, when he was the Minister for the Digital Economy.
+During his first term Justin was voted the 3rd most helpful MP out of 650 in terms of dealing with local issues and residents’ casework, in 2019 this was improved to being 2nd out of 650 MPs.
+He gained one of the highest voting and speaking records in Parliament and served as the Parliamentary Private Secretary to Ed Vaizey, when he was the Minister for the Digital Economy.
 He was also appointed by the Conservative Party as a Small Business Ambassador.